yun-20459/yun-20459/README.md

 ---
 ### Hello 🙌🙌
 My name is Erin Li.
-Student in National Taiwan University, Computer Science and Informatin Engineering (CSIE) department.
+Bachelor's degree in Computer Science and Information Engineering (CSIE) from National Taiwan University.
+Currently employed at Google.
 Welcome to my gitHub page ✨✨

 I'm interested in software development, Human Computer Interaction, and psychology.